dgagn/dotfiles/README.md

 | neovim | `sudo pacman -S neovim` |
 | tmux | `sudo pacman -S tmux` |

-- Add a way to add dependencies
-- Add templating options for some config files like global font, passwords and so on

 ## PGP information

 You can view pgp information [here](./pgp/README.md)